 LRBA supports the Air Ambulance as one of its charities.
 The Air Ambulance receives NO Goverment funding and relies solely on donations.We hope that none of our members ever need to use this service, but if you do, you will be easier to see if you are wearing Hi Viz.
 Please donate if you can and help keep this vital service going.

 Reporting a Horse Accident – to Police and BHSThe Department for Transport issues guidance to Police Forces (the STATS 19 Requirement) as to what constitutes a reportable accident on a highway.
 Some Police Forces in the past have only taken notice of accidents that involve mechanically propelled vehicles but this is wrong.If you have an accident on a highway (which includes bridleways and byways as well as roads) THAT INVOLVES AN OUTSIDE CAUSE (e.g. speeding motorist, dog off lead, etc.) then you should report it to the local Police Station.
-Don’t hesitate to ask for guidance if you need it from either the Networks officer email@example.com or the Honorary Secretary firstname.lastname@example.org.
-BHS is also trying to compile a wider range of comprehensive statistics on horse accidents to assist when they lobby about safety for horses.
+Don’t hesitate to ask for guidance if you need it from either the Networks officer email@example.com.BHS is also trying to compile a wider range of comprehensive statistics on horse accidents to assist when they lobby about safety for horses.
 They have several categories including Bird Scarer or Gas Gun; Chinese Lantern; Cycling; Dog Attack; Equine Transport; Fireworks; Gates; Low Flying Aircraft; Road Accident; Slippery Road Surface; Windfarm.
-If you need to report a Horse Accident or need a Horse Passport these two BHS links are very useful.
-Again, don’t bombard them with minor incidents but don’t be shy about telling them of accidents that have an external cause.
+Click Horse Accident to report to BHS.

 Road SenseIf most of your riding has been at a yard, around a manège or at events, there are a few extra pointers that you need to consider when riding on the roads.
 The British Horse Society provides excellent advice and you should use these links to their information.